capactio/capact/docs/tutorial/content-creation/README.md

 We only updated the user password.
 Now you need to update the Confluence settings.
 At this point you should know how to do this.

-Before using the new Interface you again need to populate data with the populator and run new action.
+Before using the new Interface you again need to populate data with the populator and run a new action.
 You can use the same GraphQL queries as before.
 Just change Query Variables:

 <details>